JENNIFERL4209/CYOA-A-day-with-Trump/second/yes.md

 # Reflection

-After you see your reflection in the mirror, you was frighten to death.
+Afterseeing your reflection in the mirror, you were frighten to death.

 [Start Over](../start/wake-up.md)